cc458/IO-women-empowerment/README.md

 There are two parts of replication process: (1) The `Code` folder contains all R and Stata scripts that are used to produce the tables and figures; (2) The `Code_Prepare` folder contains R and Stata scripts that are used to prepare the data from scratch.

 Notice that if readers are interested in the data preparation and cleaning, they need to put all original data files in the `raw_data` folder.
-However, we are not allowed to upload the raw data from Banks(2014), World Banks, COW and etc. Readers are recommended to download them directly.
+However, we are not allowed to upload the raw data from Banks(2014), World Banks, COW, etc. Readers are recommended to download them directly.
 Please contact the authors if you have problems finding them.
 We've provided references to get them in the R script.

 In cases where readers are only interested in the analysis part, the scripts in `Code_Analysis` folder will be enough.